koschaos/koschaos.github.io/pages/2025_recap.md

 - 📖 *Wisdom Takes Work* - Ryan Holiday

-  The fourth and final installment in his Stoic Virtues series, Holiday pulls stories from the lives of Elon Musk (in a cautionary way!), Abraham Lincoln, and ??? to discuss the virtue of wisdom.
+  The fourth and final installment in his Stoic Virtues series, Holiday pulls stories from the lives of Abraham Lincoln, Maya Angelou, Montaigne, and Elon Musk (in a cautionary way!) to discuss the virtue of wisdom.
 Like his many other books, it's a tapestry woven from the lives of interesting people and, as always, very well put together.

 - 📖 *The Body: A Guide for Occupants* - Bill Bryson